 The subsequent evolution of the shock wave can be well-approximated as a pressure-driven shock wave on a flat density background (see Sect.~\ref{subsec:shock-tube-setup}).
-This lends itself to shock-tube simulations, where we can approach the problem with significantly higher resolution.
+This lends itself to shock tube simulations, where we can approach the problem with significantly higher resolution.
 This is necessary, as whilst the overall pressure and density profiles of our simulated clusters are converged \citep[Berlok et al., in prep;][]{tevlin2024}, density turbulence is not sufficiently resolved at these radii.
-In both of the right-most panels, we have added a white, dashed box with dimensions 450 kpc $\times$ 300 kpc, which represents the size of the high-resolution region in our shock-tube initial conditions.
+In both of the right-most panels, we have added a white, dashed box with dimensions 450 kpc $\times$ 300 kpc, which represents the size of the high-resolution region in our shock tube initial conditions.
 This region is traversed by only $\mathcal{O}(10)$ cells, which is clearly insufficient.
-The shock-tube method will also allow us to precisely define the various turbulent parameters, allowing for a clearer investigation into their impact on downstream properties.
+The shock tube method also allows us to precisely define the various turbulent parameters, allowing for a clearer investigation into their impact on downstream properties.